Variational Inference for Sparse Gaussian Process Modulated Hawkes Process: Experiments

-We exploit two large scale tweet datasets to further conclude. \textbf{ACTIVE} \citep{rizoiu2018sir} is a tweet dataset which was collected in 2014 and contains around 41k (re)tweet temporal point processes with links to Youtube videos.
-Each sequence contains at least 20 (re)tweets. \textbf{SEISMIC} \citep{zhao2015seismic} is large scale tweet dataset which was collected from October 7 to November 7, 2011 and contains around 166k (re)tweet temporal point processes.
+\textbf{Real World Data.} We conclude our experiments with two large scale tweet datasets. \textbf{ACTIVE} \citep{rizoiu2018sir} is a tweet dataset which was collected in 2014 and contains $\sim$41k (re)tweet temporal point processes with links to Youtube videos.
+Each sequence contains at least 20 (re)tweets. \textbf{SEISMIC} \citep{zhao2015seismic} is a large scale tweet dataset which was collected from October 7 to November 7, 2011, and contains $\sim$166k (re)tweet temporal point processes.
 Each sequence contains at least 50 (re)tweets.

-\paragraph{Evaluation} Similarly to synthetic experiments, we evaluate the fitting performance by averaging HLL of 20 test sequences randomly drawn from each original datum.
-We scale all original data to $[0, \pi)$ and use 10 inducing points for VBHP and Gibbs Hawkes in terms of time and accuracy.
-The model selection is still by maximizing the approximate marginal likelihood.
-The results are shown in \cref{tab:results} and again we observe similar predictive performance of VBHP which performs best.
-This additionally demonstrates the marginal likelihood and our approximation are useful in practice.
+\textbf{Evaluation.} Similarly to synthetic experiments, we evaluate the fitting performance by averaging HLL of 20 test sequences randomly drawn from each original datum.
+We scale all original data to $\mT=[0, \pi]$ (leading to $\mT_i = [0, \pi - x_i]$ used in the CELBO and the TELBO for a sequence $\{x_i\}_{i=1}^{N}$) and employ 10 inducing points to balance time and accuracy.
+The model selection is performed by maximizing the approximate marginal likelihood.
+The obtained results are shown in Table \ref{tab:results}.
+Again, we observe similar predictive performance of VBHP: the TELBO performs better the CELBO; VBHP achieves best scores.
+This demonstrates our Bayesian model and novel VI schema are useful for flexible real life data.

-\paragraph{Fit Time} We further evaluate the fitting speed \footnote{The CPU we use is Intel(R) Core(TM) i7-7700 CPU @ 3.60GHz and the language is Python 3.6.5.} of VBHP and Gibbs Hawkes on sample synthetic and real world point processes, summarized in \cref{fig:time_vs_inducing_points,fig:time_vs_data_size}.
-The fit time is averaged over iterations and it is observed that the increasing trends with the number of inducing points and with the data size are similar between Gibbs Hawkes and VBHP.
-Although VBHP is significantly slower than Gibbs Hawkes, VBHP converges in 10$\sim$20 iterations (\cref{fig:convergence} \citep{appendix}), giving an average convergence time of 549 seconds for a sequence of 1000 events, compared to 699 seconds for Gibbs Hawkes.
-The slope of VBHP in \cref{fig:time_vs_data_size} (log-scale) is 1.04 and the correlation coefficient is 0.96, so the fit time is linear to the data size.
+\textbf{Fitting Time.} We further evaluate the fitting speed\footnote{The CPU we use is Intel(R) Core(TM) i7-7700 CPU @ 3.60GHz and the language is Python 3.6.5.} of VBHP and Gibbs Hawkes on synthetic and real world point processes, which is summarized in Fig.\ref{fig:time_vs_inducing_points} and \ref{fig:time_vs_data_size}.
+The fitting time is averaged over iterations and we observe that the increasing trends with the number of inducing points and with the data size are similar between Gibbs Hawkes and VBHP.
+Although VBHP is significantly slower than Gibbs Hawkes per iteration, VBHP converges faster, in 10$\sim$20 iterations (Fig.5 \citep{appendix}), giving an average convergence time of 549 seconds for a sequence of 1000 events, compared to 699 seconds for Gibbs Hawkes.
+The slope of VBHP in Fig.\ref{fig:time_vs_data_size} is 1.04 (log-scale) and the correlation coefficient is 0.96, so we conclude that the fitting time is linear to the data size.